 Knowing the basics of release writing is just the start.
 By hiring press release writing services, professionals manage your whole campaign for you.
 With a simple consultation, a writer will assess your needs and produce an engaging press release for immediate distribution.

 You may know how to write a press release.
 However, PremierProse will help you to perfect your statement in just a few simple steps.
-Contact our team today to learn more, or read further into our guides for more details!
+Contact our team today to learn more, or read further into our educational resources for more details!